plger/iPSCpoweR/README.md

     }, nested = T, DEAfunc = voomWrapper)
 ```

-Of note, this approach was the best performing in our study.
+This approach was the best performing in our study.

 #### Summing clones' read counts before DEA